Dillonu/ai-studio-ext/README.md

 ### From Chrome Web Store (Coming Soon)

-1. Visit the Chrome Web Store page for AI Studio Extension (link will be provided once published)
+1. Visit the Chrome Web Store page for AI Studio Extended (link will be provided once published)
 2. Click "Add to Chrome"
 3. Confirm the installation when prompted

 ### Manual Installation (For Developers or Advanced Users)

-1. Download the latest release from the [Releases page](https://github.com/Dillonu/ai-studio-extension/releases)
+1. Download the latest release from the [Releases page](https://github.com/Dillonu/ai-studio-extended/releases)
 2. Unzip the downloaded file
 3. Open Chrome and navigate to `chrome://extensions/`
 4. Enable "Developer mode" in the top-right corner